ghepardoman/NI-Multisim-14-for-Linux/README.md

 This project is released for educational and personal use.
 NI Multisim is proprietary software owned by National Instruments — ensure you have a valid license before use.

 ## 📌 Nota di presentazione
-Capolavoro presentato da Giovanni De Rosa e Lorenzo Pappalardo sulla Piattaforma Unica – DD MM 2026.
+Capolavoro presentato da Giovanni De Rosa e Lorenzo Pappalardo sulla Piattaforma Unica – 29 maggio 2026.